Experience St Ives from the artist’s perspective, and uncover the town’s heritage as an artists’ colony.

 This multimedia walking tour takes you through St Ives, connecting places and spaces in and around the town to Nicholson, his work and his life.
 It features an audio commentary alongside visual material including archival photographs, letters and artworks by Nicholson and his contemporaries in St Ives.

-£3 or free for those with admission tickets to Tate St Ives or Barbara Hepworth Museum and Sculpture Garden.
+£3 or free for those with admission tickets to the Barbara Hepworth Museum and Sculpture Garden.

-Hire an iPod Touch and take the multimedia tour when you arrive at the gallery (limited availability).
+Hire an iPod Touch from the temporary Visitor Centre in Meadow Flats (next door to the gallery) and take the multimedia tour (limited availability).
 Please note that a security deposit will be required.

 Subscribe and download for free